agam16/BasicLinuxCommands/README.md

 # BasicLinuxCommands
-This is a list of linux commands you should know.
+This is a list of useful linux commands you should know.

 1. sudo